Carolyn-45/ATM-Transactions/README.md

 + Which is the most common transaction type for each customer segment
 + How does transaction frequency compare to the transaction revenue generated in the 5 states
 + Which ATMs have the highest and lowest utilization

+#### _Tools Used_
+1. SQL; Postgres16
+2. Microsoft Power BI

+#### _Data Collection_
+The dataset I used in this project was provided by the DataKliq team.

+This dataset comprises of a Transactions Table that contains transactions for five states of Nigeria.
+In addition, the dataset also contains Customer, Transaction type, Hour, Calendar, ATM Location and ATM Maintenance tables that provide more information on the Transactions Table.

+#### _Data Cleaning and Transformation_
+Data cleaning and transformation are an important aspect of Data Analysis as it ensures accuracy and credibility of the insights generated from the data.
+For this, I first created a database in Postgres16 to host the various tables.
+I then examined each table for null values and errors.
+I noticed that some columns in the ATM Maintenance table had null values and I had to replace them with 'N/A' so as not to affect the integrity  of the data.
+I then performed data transformation tasks such as defining the data types for each column, appending the transformation data and creating a calendar table.